sgfin/sgfin.github.io_old/assets/adversarial_examples_paper/FAQ_Adversarial-Science.md

 ### "Adversarial attacks" sounds scary.
 Do you think people will use these as tools to hurt people by hacking diagnostics, etc?

 While this is may be possible in certain circumstances in theory, I don't think it's particularly likely.
-By analogy, [pacemaker hacks](https://www.wired.com/story/pacemaker-hack-malware-black-hat/) have been around for more than a decade, but I
+By analogy, [pacemaker hacks](https://www.wired.com/story/pacemaker-hack-malware-black-hat/) have been around for more than a decade, but I don't see many people feeling motivated to execute them.